corespring/corespring-api/project/README.md

 * to help minimize dependencies and make a library, reusable try and work with abstractions
 * we may at some point want to consider moving some of the libraries out of this project altogether and make them dependencies

+#### Thoughts on further modularization.

+##### Core => models, json + services

+models - only the case classes json - only the json serialization of the models services - the service behaviour for the given models

+One thing that is nice about json serialization at the moment is that the Reads/Writes are picked up automatically as they are defined in the model companion objects.
+So for example

+    class MyController{
+      def get = Action{ request => Ok( Json.toJson(MyModel())) }
+    }

+In this the Json Writes for type MyModel will be automatically picked up because the implicit look up behaviour will check the companion object of MyModel.

+The bad thing about this is that you need to pollute your class with a json implementation - not something that your model cares about.

+You could have a model companion in a project where everything is defined??